sundews/Sundew.Injection/README.md

 ## Factory or Dependency Injection Container?

-An issue with the factory pattern is that it is only conceptually reusable.
+The issue with the factory pattern is that it is only conceptually reusable.
 Hence DICs provide a productivity improvement as a reusable pattern for instantiating object graphs.
 Although the output of Sundew.Injection resembles the Factory pattern more closely, the declaration resemble the usage of a DICs.
 Therefore the name Sundew.Injection was chosen.

 With this, an instantiated Factory is conceptually similar to a configured DIC instance.